Hello Design Sketchers!

 It actually gave us extra motivation to progress more.

-Week after week, we covered the Centre Pompidou, Rodin, Palais de Tokyo, Musée du Quai Branly… and my favourite one was Le Louvre.
+Week after week, we covered the Centre Pompidou, Rodin, Palais de Tokyo, Musée du Quai Branly… and my favorite one was Le Louvre.

-A designer life is a forever “school time”
+A designer’s life is a forever “School time”

-We do not have any teacher anymore to tell us what we should do.
+We do not have any teachers anymore to tell us what we should do.

 So, take initiative to provoke all these fun sessions of sketching!